 TIP: If you are searching for ways to recover files you lost, these articles are a good starting point: How to recover deleted files with Recuva (from SSD, HDD, USB stick, etc.) and Best free file recovery software: Recuva vs. the competition.

-Recovering lost files isn't always possible: if Windows overwrites the space a deleted file was occupying, the original file cannot be restored.
-Why?
-Because the content of that original file is simply not there anymore.
-New information was stored over its content.
-That means the old information was destroyed and is not recoverable any more.
+Recovering lost files is not always possible!
+If Windows overwrites the space a deleted file was occupying, the original file can no longer be restored.
+That’s because the content of that original file is just not there anymore.
+New information was stored over its content, so the old information was destroyed.

 TIPS: If you have files that you actually want to permanently remove to prevent them from being recovered from the Windows Recycle Bin, here’s how to delete files in Windows (temporarily or permanently).
 Also, if you want to delete files so that they’re unrecoverable, not even with the help of data recovery software, check this roundup of the best free data-erasing apps.
 All of them allow you to overwrite the deleted data with random data so that no one can retrieve it ever again.